Italians

 Italians (italiani, /it/) are an ethnic group and nation native to the Italian geographical region.
 Italians share a common culture, history, ancestry and language.
-Their ancestors, differing regionally, include all the various ancient peoples of Italy and among them the Romans, who helped create and evolve the Italian identity.The Latin equivalent of the term Italian had been in use for natives of the geographical region since antiquity.
+Their ancestors, differing regionally, include the various Italic peoples, notably among them the ancient Romans, who helped create and evolve the Italian identity.
+The Latin equivalent of the term Italian had been in use for natives of the geographical region since antiquity.
 Ethnic Italians (a group which includes people of Italian descent without Italian citizenship) can be distinguished from Italian nationals, who are citizens of Italy regardless of ancestry or nation of residence.

-The majority of Italian nationals are native speakers of the country's official language, Italian, a Romance language of the Indo-European language family that evolved from the Vulgar Latin.
-However, some of them also speak a regional or minority language native to Italy, the existence of which predates the national language.
-(According to UNESCO, there are approximately 30 languages native to Italy, although many are often misleadingly referred to as "Italian dialects".)
+The majority of Italian nationals are native speakers of the country's official language, Standard Italian, a Romance language of the Indo-European language family that evolved from the Vulgar Latin.
+However, many of them also speak a regional or minority language native to Italy, the existence of which predates the national language of Standard Italian.
+(According to UNESCO, there are approximately 30 languages native to Italy, although many are often incorrectly referred to as "Italian dialects".)

 In addition to the approximately 55 million Italians living in Italy (91% of the Italian national population), Italian-speaking groups are found in neighboring nations, including Switzerland, France, the regions of Istria and Dalmatia, and the entire population of San Marino.
 Due to the wide-ranging diaspora of Italians following Italian unification, World War I, and World War II, over 5 million Italian citizens live outside of Italy and over 80 million people around the world claim full or partial Italian ancestry.
-The largest Italian diaspora communities are found in Brazil (15% of Brazilians), Argentina (60% of Argentinians), the United States, and France.
+The largest Italian diaspora communities are found in Brazil (15% of Brazilians), Argentina (60% of Argentinians), the United States, and Canada.

 Italians have influenced and contributed to fields like arts and music, science, technology, fashion, cinema, cuisine, restaurants, sports, jurisprudence, banking and business.
 Furthermore, Italian people are generally known for their attachment to their locale, expressed in the form of either regionalism or municipalism.